brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 If we were to run this for multiple log files with hundred thousands of records, the redaction will take much much longer.

-## Optimizing and refactoring code for speed
+## Optimizing and refactoring the core redaction engine for speed

 A solution was considered to refactor the function to use binary search instead of iterative linear search.
 However, as the list could not really be sorted I had to come up with alternative solution.